Frequently Asked Questions

 Are food and beverage available?
 Can we bring our own food and beverages?

-Brimm's at Shakespeare's Kitchen features a fabulous selection of entrees, appetizers and snacks for every price range including appetizers, fresh tacos, hot & cold deli, gourmet burgers, meal-sized salads, desserts and much more.
+Shakespeare's Kitchen features a fabulous selection of entrees, appetizers and snacks for every price range including appetizers, tacos, hot & cold sandwiches, gourmet burgers, meal-sized salads, and desserts.
 We also offer a full bar providing fine wines, beer, cocktails and soft drinks.
-Premium and Cafe Table seating patrons enjoy having wait service in their seating section to offer a truly first-class theatre experience.
-Guests must be seated by 6:30 and orders placed by 6:45 pm. to take advantage of wait service in these sections.
+Dine at our picnic tables or bring your meal to your seats.
+Premium and Cafe Table seating patrons enjoy wait service in their seating section to offer a truly first-class theatre experience.
+To take advantage of the wait service, guests must be seated by 6:30 and orders placed by 6:45 pm.
 Dinner, drinks and gratuity are not included in ticket price.
-Please note; due to space restrictions, coolers are not allowed in this section.

 Can I bring a cooler?

 Due to limited space in Premium and Cafe Table Seating, coolers are not permitted in these sections.
-Coolers are permitted in our Lower, Upper, and Side Gallery seating sections.
-In Lower Gallery coolers are limited to 14” long x 9” high x 10” wide or a bag (backpack) that would fit between your feet while seated.
-The Upper and Side Gallery open sand/blanket sections do not have any restrictions other than to respect your fellow neighbors when it comes to picnicking and cooler sizes.
-Coolers may not block any aisles.
-House Management may help you find a nearby place for large coolers that do not allow for safe passage within aisles.
+Small coolers are allowed in our Lower, Upper, and Side Gallery seating sections.
+Cooler size in these sections is limited to 14″ long x 9″ high x 10″ wide; your cooler or bag/backpack should be able to fit between your feet to allow guests to safely pass in the aisles.
+Our theater staff will assist you in relocating larger coolers that do not allow for safe passage between the aisles.

 What if I use a wheelchair or have a mobility impairment?